stbnrivas/dataModels/KeyPerformanceIndicator/doc/spec.md

 + `kpiValue` :
     + Attribute type: It can be of any type.
     + Attribute metadata:
-        + `dateUpdated`: Timestamp when the last update of the attribute happened.
+        + `timestamp`: Timestamp when the last update of the attribute happened.
             + Type: [DateTime](http://schema.org/DateTime)
     + Mandatory